Summary

 - ^ Desjardins, Lisa (September 22, 2020).
 “What every Republican senator has said about filling a Supreme Court vacancy in an election year”.
 PBS NewsHour.
 Retrieved October 1, 2020.

 - ^ Wehrman, Jessica.
 “Senate passes sex trafficking bill pushed by Portman”.
 The Columbus Dispatch.
+Archived from the original on February 4, 2021.
 Retrieved December 30, 2020.

 - ^ “U. S. SENATOR – REPUBLICAN: MAY 4, 2010”.
 Ohio Secretary of State.
 Archived from the original on May 22, 2021.
 Retrieved March 22, 2021.